5

 Make a list of your most successful customers

-Customers who have had a good experience with your product or service are most likely to give you good feedback more easily.
+Customers who have had a good experience with your product or service are most likely to give you good customer feedback more easily.
 Happy customers are eager to share their positive experiences to express gratitude for the value they received.

 Success fosters a desire to reciprocate.
 Hence, satisfied customers are often more willing to help a business that aids their achievements.